outworkers/phantom/README.md

 Phantom connectors now require an ```implicit com.websudos.phantom.connectors.KeySpace``` to be defined.
 Instead of using a plain string, you just have to use ```KeySpace.apply``` or simply: ```trait MyConnector extends Connector { implicit val keySpace = KeySpace("your_def") } ```.
 This change allows us to replace the existing connector model and vastly improve the number of concurrent cluster connections required to perform operations on various keyspaces.
-Insteaed of the 1 per keyspace model, we can now successfully re-use the same session without evening needing to switch as phantom will use the full CQL reference syntax, e.g ```SELECT FROM keyspace.table``` instead of ```SELECY FROM table```.
+Insteaed of the 1 per keyspace model, we can now successfully re-use the same session without even needing to switch as phantom will use the full CQL reference syntax, e.g ```SELECT FROM keyspace.table``` instead of ```SELECY FROM table```.

 A entirely new set of options have been enabled in the type safe DSLs.
 You can now alter tables, specify advanced compressor behaviour and so forth, all